Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

 where

-With these definitions, we show that the cosmological-like $\rho_{\rm \lambda,S}$ and matter-like $\rho_{\rm m,S}$ terms encompass the contributions from the auxiliary field in this regime, and slightly deviate from $\Lambda$CDM.
+Equations \eqref{smallbcc}-\eqref{smallbph} show that, in the slow-transition regime, the cosmological constant-like $\rho_{\rm \lambda,S}$ and matter-like $\rho_{\rm m,S}$ terms include complementary contributions and therefore deviate slightly from $\Lambda$CDM.
 The $\rho_{\rm ph}$ term includes contributions which act like neither a cosmological constant nor usual matter.
-It sources the phantomic contribution of the auxiliary fluid, hence the ``ph''subscript, and will be used later in the paper to assess the capability of the UDM model to tackle the Hubble tension.
-Through the expansion of the auxiliary pressure Eq.\eqref{pbetasmall}, we define the phantomic pressure $p_{\rm ph}\simeq -\beta \rho_{\rm \lambda} a^3/6$, which includes the only exotic term in the total pressure (\textit{i.e.} the term which grows $\propto a^3$), and from which we derive the phantomic equation of state $w_{\rm ph}:= p_{\rm ph}/\rho_{\rm ph}=-2$.
-Although this phantomic field may dominate $\rho_{\rm aux}$ after the transition due to the small value of $\alpha$, the EoS parameter of the effective dark energy component remains consistent with $w_{\mathrm{\rm DE}}= -1$.
+It sources the phantomic contribution of the complementary fluid, hence the ``ph'' subscript, and will be used later in the paper to assess the capability of the UDM model to tackle the Hubble tension.
+From the expansion of the complementary pressure Eq.\eqref{eq:pcompslowtrans}, we define the phantomic pressure $p_{\rm ph}\simeq -\beta \rho_{\rm \lambda} a^3/6$, which includes the only exotic term in the total pressure (\textit{i.e.} the term which grows $\propto a^3$), and from which we derive the phantomic equation of state $w_{\rm ph}:= p_{\rm ph}/\rho_{\rm ph}=-2$.
+Although this phantomic field may dominate $\rho_{\rm comp}$ after the transition due to the small value of $\alpha$, the EoS parameter of the effective dark energy component remains consistent with $w_{\mathrm{\rm DE}}= -1$.
 This is exemplified by the solid and dashed darker blues lines in the top panel of Fig.~\ref{fig:wz_wec}.
 Note that this phantomic component appears only in the slow transition approximation of our UDM model, so that one implies the other.

 Next, we choose the energy density of the effective dark energy component such that the $\Lambda$CDM limit is recovered for $|\alpha|\ll 1$ , \textit{i.e.}, we set $\rho_\lambda = 2 \Lambda$.
-To avoid unnecessary modifications of the structure formation history, and given that the change in the matter energy density at early times is proportional to $a_t^6$, let us assume a sufficiently small scalar factor transition $a_t \approx 1/11$.
-By looking at Eqs.~\eqref{smallbcc} and \eqref{smallbmat}, we conclude that the cosmological constant and the matter energy density shifts by about roughly $10^{-3}\beta$ and $10^{-6}\beta$.
-Neglecting those shifts, the leading variation from the $\Lambda$CDM Hubble function today is due to the term
+Let us assume a sufficiently early transition, \textit{e.g.} $a_t \approx 1/11$, to avoid modifying the matter energy density at early times with a consequent impact on structure formation.
+From Eqs.~\eqref{smallbcc} and \eqref{smallbmat}, we conclude that the cosmological constant and matter density shifts from the $\Lambda$CDM values proportionally to $a_t^3$ and $a_t^6$, \textit{i.e.}, by only about $10^{-3}\beta$ and $10^{-6}\beta$, respectively.
+The leading variation from the $\Lambda$CDM Hubble function is thus due to the remaining phantomic term

 where we used the assumption $\rho_\lambda = 2 \Lambda$.
-Therefore, in the slow transition regime, the first Friedmann equation becomes
+Therefore, in the slow transition regime, the first Friedmann equation at $a=1$ becomes